amonos/subtitler/README.md

 Additional information:
 -----------------------
+* Directories are read recursively
-If there are multiple videos (and/or subtitles) on the input then they will be matched by season/episode information in the filenames.
+* If there are multiple video files (and optionally subtitle files) in a directory then they will be matched by season and episode information in the filenames.

-Multiple videos whitout season/episode information in the filename, or multiple CDs for a movie is not supported.
+* Multiple videos whitout season and episode information in the filename, or multiple CDs for a movie is not supported in the same directory.

-Python 3 required
+* Python 3.4 required